 Error mitigation with Cirq on IBMQ backends#

 This tutorial shows an example of how to mitigate noise on IBMQ backends with the Cirq frontend.
 It isn’t necessary to use Qiskit frontends (circuits) to run on IBM backends.
 We can use conversions in Mitiq to use supported frontends with supported backends.
-Below, we show how to run a Cirq circuit on an IBMQ backend, broken down in the following steps.
+Below, we show how to run a Cirq circuit on an IBMQ backend.

 Settings#